 - Complications of lung cancer – Complications such as blood clots can lower lung cancer life expectancy

 StatisticsIn addition to variations between different people, it is important to keep in mind that statistics are frequently a few years old.
-For example, the most recent statistics we have for lung cancer are from 2005.
-With advances in treatment, statistics may not be the same as they were when newer treatments were unavailable.
+For example, the most recent statistics we have for lung cancer are from people who were diagnosed between 2003 and 2009 and followed through 2010.
+With advances in treatment, it's possible that survival rates could be higher at the present time.

 One last thing that it is very important to keep in mind.
-While stage 3 lung cancer may or may not be curable, it is treatable.
+While only some of stage 3 lung cancer is curable, it is treatable.
 These treatments may not only improve survival, but help with the symptoms of lung cancer as well.
 Several treatments are currently being evaluated in clinical trials, and offer hope that stage 3 lung cancer life expectancy will improve in the future.
 The National Cancer Institute states that all individuals with stage 3 lung cancer should be considered candidates for clinical trials.